Lamination 101: Office Max vs. Production Pros & Why Texture Changes Everything

 3. Durability Requirements

 If your print is going outside, on the floor, or near heat, you need specific films.
-Retail stores usually stock a "one-size-fits-all" gloss/matte pouch.
-We stock commercial-grade films designed for extreme conditions.
+We stock commercial-grade films designed for extreme conditions, including uv protection lamination and weather-resistant laminates.

 Part 3: The "Secret Menu" of Lamination Types

-To rank high for lamination searches, we need to break down the actual products available.
-Most people don't know there are different "skins" for your prints.
+To understand lamination options, we need to break down the actual products available.

 1. Thermal Lamination vs. Pressure-Sensitive